-We are located at 179 Amory Street, Jamaica Plain, 02130.
-While we are just minutes from the Stony Brook station on the MBTA Orange Line, as kindly as volunteers avoid public transportation during the COVID-19 pandemic.
+We are located at 179 Amory Street, Jamaica Plain, 02130 – just steps from the Stony Brook station on the MBTA Orange Line.
 We also have a parking lot designated for volunteer use on a first-come basis.

 - 9 a.m. – 12 p.m.

 - 1 p.m. – 4 p.m.

 Volunteer tasks in our commercial kitchen include chopping, peeling, and processing produce, portioning out entrees, soups, salads, and snacks, and assembling meal bags for delivery to our clients’ homes.